deanhamsft/Brinehaven/The Brinehaven Hearth.md

 **Torren Gale**

-**Torren is eager to hear the party’s story, offering a round of Fisher’s Ale (5 cp each, on the house if they share their tale).** If they mention the shipwreck or the map fragment, his eyes narrow thoughtfully.
-“Auror’s Bounty, you say?
+**Torren is eager to hear the party’s story, offering a round of Fisher’s Ale (5 cp each, on the house if they share their tale).** If they mention the shipwreck or the map fragment, his eyes narrow thoughtfully. **“Au'Ror’s Bounty, ou say?
 Old tale, that one.
 Folks here whisper of a galleon lost in a storm, gold spilling into the deep.
-But the coast’s a cruel mistress—those rocks’ll tear a ship to splinters.”
-He points to the corkboard, mentioning a sailor’s sketch of a wreck seen off Blackreef Cove, a jagged inlet a day’s trek north.
+But the coast’s a cruel mistress—those rocks’ll tear a ship to splinters.”** He points to the corkboard, mentioning a sailor’s sketch of a wreck seen off Blackreef Cove, a jagged inlet a day’s trek north.
 He warns them of strange lights seen there at night, hinting at “sea spirits or worse.”

 **Roleplay Opportunity:**